Publications

 Lasting Effects of Gender Apartheid on Attitudes Toward Women

 This paper examines the lasting impact of gender apartheid on cultural norms and attitudes toward women.
-Using a difference-in-differences framework and data from the Survey of the Afghan People, we find that individuals who experienced the Taliban’s strict gender segregation during their formative years exhibit negative attitudes and conservative opinions regarding women’s roles.
+Using a difference-in-differences framework and data from the Survey of the Afghan People, I find that individuals who experienced the Taliban’s strict gender segregation during their formative years exhibit negative attitudes and conservative opinions regarding women’s roles.
 They showed support for conservative practices such as face-covering and early marriage and displayed reduced endorsement of women’s employment in mixed-gender workplaces.
 Our research contributes to the understanding of institutional influence on social attitudes.

-Latest draft is available here
+The latest draft is available here.

-Income Shock and Demand for Higher Education, under review
+Income Shock and Demand for Higher Education

 This paper investigates the impact of income shocks on demand for higher education in the context of the U.S. military withdrawal from Afghanistan, which disrupted the local economy.
 My study leverages geographic barriers for the shipment of military equipment as an exogenous source of variation.
 I use the least-cost travel distance between districts and the nearest logistic hubs to instrument the departure of forces.
 Evacuation of foreign forces reduced income, which in turn drove an increase in university enrollment.
 I explore gender differences and mechanisms.